WolodiaM/CBuild/readme.md

 If you want to build from source you can clone this repo and run `./build.sh pack`.
 This expects POSIX environment with `bash`, `cat`, `tr`, `sed`, `echo`, `rm`, `astyle`.

-Actually, you can any filename for any of your files, provided filenames are examples only.
+Actually, you can use any filename for any of your files, provided filenames are examples only.

 # wikimk.c